duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/4_4_debug_reflash_mc.md

 </div>

-Warning: this procedure is needed for Duckietown HUT version `3.15`, but not for other models.
+Warning: this procedure is needed only if your Duckiebot does not recognize the HUT (Dashboard > Robot > Components).
 Although often unnecessary, it is safe to perform on any HUT of version `2.0` and above.

 ## When and why should I run this procedure? {#reflash-microcontroller-when}